Opt out of Having a Profile Page

 Added Sonja as a watcher.
 We need to settle some conceptual questions about what it means to be a Commons member etc before we can start thinking too concretely about UX strategies for profile visibility.

-#4 Updated by Raymond Hoh about 2 years ago
+Updated by Raymond Hoh over 2 years ago

 I'd like to tackle this one.